 How and why can I get flight compensation?

-Under regulation EC 261, a law that governs the EU region passengers are provided with certain rights when their flight has been delayed, cancelled or overbooked (and after the overbooking, the passenger is denied boarding).
+Under regulation EC 261, a law that governs the EU region, passengers are provided with certain rights when their flight has been delayed, canceled or overbooked (and after the overbooking, the passenger is denied boarding).
 This law covers passengers departing from an airport that is a member state of the EU and passengers departing a country outside of the EU on a carrier that is a community carrier in the EU zone.

 I guess that makes sense, but what does it mean in English?